Employment, Internships, and Volunteering

 The immigration regulations about employment and internship experience are complex.
 Be sure to carefully review the regulations so that you do not accidentally violate any laws or start unauthorized employment.
 Unauthorized employment is a serious violation of F-1 status, so it is important to learn what employment is allowed before you consider a potential job or internship.

 What is Employment?

 Generally, employment is defined as providing services to a person, organization, or company in exchange for compensation.
-This includes not just salary, but other forms of compensation, such as free room and board.
-Review the regulations about what kind of employment you are allowed to do, and how to apply for permission:
+This includes not just salary, but other forms of compensation, such as housing and food.

 What is an Internship (Paid or Unpaid)?

 An internship is an experiential learning opportunity that takes place in a workplace environment.
 It allows a student to do one or more of the following: